M.2 Città di Ferrara: Destruction

 On 8 June 1915, upon returning from a bombing mission against the Whitehead torpedo factories and the Ganz & Co.
 Danubius shipyards in Fiume, the airship, under the command of Captain Castracane, was hit and seriously damaged.
-Città di Ferrara attempted to return to base, but approximately 20 km from Premuda it was spotted by the Austro-Hungarian patrolling marine aircraft marked Lohner L 48 piloted by Lschlt.
-Gustav Klasing with 'Schiesskommandant' (artillerist) Hans Fritsche von Crouenwald as an observer.
-Klasing managed to get his plane closer to the airship and then the crew shot a flare to the airship body.
+Città di Ferrara attempted to return to base, but approximately 20 km from Premuda it was spotted by a patrolling Austro-Hungarian Lohner L piloted by Ship-of-the-line lieutenant Gustav Klasing with Schiesskommandant (artillerist) Hans Fritsche von Crouenwald as an observer.
+Klasing managed to get his seaplane closer to the airship and then the crew shot a flare at the airship’s envelope.

-The M.2 started to burn and fell into the sea: impact on the water or drowning caused the death of two crew members, while the survivors were picked up by an Austro-Hungarian torpedo boat and taken prisoner.
-Residues of the ship were collected and taken to Fiume.
+M.2 started to burn and fell into the sea; impact on the water or drowning caused the death of two crew members, while the survivors were picked up by an Austro-Hungarian torpedo boat and taken prisoner.
+Some wreckage of the ship was collected and taken to Fiume.

-The shooting down of the M.2 airship entered to the military aviation history as the first successful attack of a plane on an airship.
+The shooting down of M.2 entered military aviation history as the first successful attack by an aircraft on an airship.